google/comprehensive-rust/src/async/pitfalls/pin.md

       iteration (a fused future would help with this).
 Update to reset `timeout_fut` every time it expires.

 * Box allocates on the heap.
-In some cases, `tokio::pin!` is also an option, but that is difficult to use for a future that is reassigned.
+In some cases, `std::pin::pin!` (only recently stabilized, with older code often using `tokio::pin!`) is also an option, but that is difficult to use for a future that is reassigned.

 * Another alternative is to not use `pin` at all but spawn another task that will send to a `oneshot` channel every 100ms.

 </details>